Croatia Travel Advice

 Travelling around Croatia

 An international driving licence is not required to drive in Croatia, but you should check with your nearest Embassy that your country's driving licence is valid to use during travel to Croatia.
-You can drive using a UK driving licence.
 If you bring your own or rented vehicle into the country, you may need to provide proof of ownership by presenting a V5 log book.
+You can drive using a UK driving licence but a motor insurance green card issued by your car insurer is required to drive a UK-registered car in the EU.
 If you fail to produce this when asked, you will be refused entry and the car might be impounded until you can prove ownership.
 It is illegal to drive with more than 0.05% of alcohol in your system.

 Extreme weather in Croatia